BP in Louisiana

 At Work in Jennings, Louisiana

 At our Biofuel Demonstration Facility in Jennings, we’re developing next-generation cellulosic biofuel technologies from agricultural waste and energy crops.
-Hundreds of BP employees and vendors are looking for ways to manufacture new types of biofuels in large-scale quantities to help diversify our energy mix.
+BP employees are looking for ways to manufacture new types of biofuels to help diversify our energy mix.
 The breakthrough technologies being advanced in Jennings today could lead to greater biofuel production for America tomorrow.

 Supporting the Economy